sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 However, suppose you’re lazy and you don’t want to go to all the effort of creating a new variable.
 Or perhaps you just want to keep the difference between one-sample and paired-samples tests clear in your head.
-If so, you can use the jamovi ‘Paired Samples *t*-Test’ analysis, getting the results shown in :numref:`fig-ttest_paired3`.
+If so, you can use the jamovi ``Paired Samples T-Test`` analysis, getting the results shown in :numref:`fig-ttest_paired3`.

 .. ----------------------------------------------------------------------------